tbremer/pizza/README.md

 - 113g likewarm water
 - 298g unbleached AP flour
 - 7g brown sugar, honey, or agave syrup
-- 1g (1/2t) instant yeast
+- 1g (&frac12;t) instant yeast
 - 1t kosher salt

 1. Combine flour, salt, & yeast in a large bowl.
 1. Dissolve the sugar into the water and combine with dry ingredients by hand until the mixture forms a shaggy dough.
-1. Sit covered for twenty - sixty minutes to hydrate the dough.
+1. Sit covered for 20 - 60 minutes to hydrate the dough.
 1. Divide the dough into 2 portions (should be ~220g each) and gently fold each into a ball
 1. refrigerate for 24-72 hours.